StrangeRanger/bash-style-guide/content/error-handling.md

 ## The Risks of Using `eval`

-The `eval` command in Bash scripts reassembles its arguments into a single command and executes them, presenting significant security risks, especially when the executed content is derived from user input or untrusted sources.
+The `eval` command in Bash reassembles its arguments into a single command and executes them, presenting significant security risks, especially when the executed content is derived from user input or untrusted sources.
 Due to these risks, using `eval` is highly discouraged.

 /// admonition | Guidelines
     type: tip